 Case Summary & History

-The plaintiffs’ stories show why married same-sex couples deserve the security of knowing that their marriage will be respected if they move to another state.
 Dr. Valeria Tanco and Dr. Sophy Jesty met while at the College of Veterinary Medicine at Cornell University in Ithaca, New York, and have been together for four years.
 As Sophy neared the end of her post-graduate fellowship, Val and Sophy began looking for teaching positions in veterinary medicine that were geographically close to another.
 The University of Tennessee, Knoxville offered them both positions in their respective specialties.
 Although the couple had married while living in New York, the State of Tennessee treats them as if they are two unmarried women.
-Val is pregnant with their first child and is due in March 2014.
-Because Tennessee refuses to recognize their marriage, Sophy will not automatically be considered one of the child’s legal parents as any opposite-sex spouse would be.
-They want Tennessee to recognize their marriage to obtain important legal protections for themselves and their child.
+In March 2014, Val gave birth to the couple’s first child.

-Ijpe DeKoe and Thom Kostura have known each other since they were teenagers and have been together for about three years.
+Ijpe DeKoe and Thom Kostura have known each other since they were teenagers.
 Ijpe is a Sergeant in the Army Reserves.
 The couple got married on August 5, 2011, a week before Ijpe began a tour of duty in Afghanistan.
 In May 2012, Ijpe returned home safely and immediately moved with Thom to Memphis, Tennessee, where he had been stationed prior to his deployment.
-Despite Ijpe’s honorable service to protect all the freedoms Americans hold dear, Tennessee is unwilling to recognize his marriage to Thom.
-The Army Reserves fully respect Thom and Ijpe’s marriage, but the moment they leave the base, Tennessee denies Ijpe and Thom the dignity and respect that Ijpe risked his life to preserve.